 I have this board and I like it.
 I have mounted it on a 24″ pine round, as they suggest you can do if you would like.
 I wanted the board to feel nice and sturdy, so I did.
 If you are okay with having a thinner board or have a way to mount the board onto a pine round (which makes the board cost about $20 more), this is an option for you.
 But definitely consider other options.

-The Pai Sho tiles available from EmoryDunn on Etsy are the highest quality tiles available.
-These tiles are beautiful!
-They are standard small size (roughly 1″), so they will work great on an 18″ board (standard small) or 24″ board (standard full-size).
+The Pai Sho tiles available from EmoryDunn on Etsy are high quality.
+They are standard small size (roughly 1″), so they will work on an 18″ board (standard small) or 24″ board (standard full-size).
 These tiles are available in a variety of different kinds of wood, which means that each player’s set of tiles can be a totally different color in addition to the option of having the design engraving inverted.
-Note that when buying these tiles, you buy one player’s set of tiles at a time, and when you buy one, the seller offers a second set at half-price.
+Note that when buying these tiles, you buy one player’s set of tiles at a time.
 Read the product description for details.

 Lyris Laser Studio Tiles

 The Lyris Laser Studio Pai Sho tiles are standard full-size tiles, so they will work on a full-size board.
 They offer a Skud Pai Sho set, or also a full Wiki Pai Sho set (which is pretty much good for two Skud Pai Sho sets!).
 Either way, it is a full two-player sets of tiles, with one set having the tile design engraved inverted to distinguish between the tiles.
-If you would rather have smaller tiles that are suitable for playing on an 18″ board (though still can work well on a 24″ board) then also consider the EmoryDunn tiles.
+If you would rather have smaller tiles that are suitable for playing on an 18″ board (though still can work well on a 24″ board) then also consider The Garden Gate (Skud Pai Sho) tiles.